Chronic Respiratory Failure

 How is CRF treated?

-Treatment depends on the cause of your CRF and how severe it is.
+Treatment depends on the cause and how severe it is.
 You may need any of the following:

-- Medicines may be given to open your airways or treat other lung or heart disease.
+- Medicines may be given to treat a lung or heart disease.

 How do I manage CRF?